-On 24 March 2025, Thailand Tax Royal Decree (No. 793) was gazetted, granting a corporate tax deduction concession to Thailand targeted industry businesses for employing Thai National Expats during the period 25 Mar 2025 and 31 Dec 2025.
+On 24 March 2025, Thailand Tax Royal Decree (No. 793) was gazetted, granting a corporate tax deduction concession to Thailand targeted industry businesses for employing Thai National Expats between 25 Mar 2025 and 31 Dec 2025.

 This Insight summarizes the tax deduction concession under the RD (No. 793).

-Thai National Expats are Thai nationals who have at least a Bachelor's Degree of education, and who have been working overseas for at least two years.
+A Thai National Expat is a Thai national, who has at least a Bachelor's Degree of education, and who has been working overseas for at least two years.

 The Tax Deduction Concession under RD (No. 793)